kgar/foundry-vtt-tidy-5e-sheets/README.md

 ## Installation

 It is preferable to install this module through Foundry, the Forge bazaar, or a similar interface for official Foundry packages.
-However, if you are also able to install via URL.
+However, you are also able to install via URL.

 Manual installation instructions: